Private Cloud vs Public Cloud: What are the main differences?

 The basics of cloud computing

-As a quick reminder, cloud computing is the storing or accessing of applications, systems, and data via the Internet instead of directly on your computer.
-The cloud lets you access a broader variety of applications and systems such as email, data analytics, and other business applications.
-In recent years, the use of cloud computing has exploded with companies and people going beyond the original Software as a Service (SaaS) applications into Platform as a Service (PaaS,) Infrastructure as a Service (IaaS,) and even Data Centre as a Service (DCaaS.)
+In recent years, the use of cloud computing has exploded, with companies and people going beyond the original ‘Software as a Service’ (SaaS) applications into Platform as a Service (PaaS)Infrastructure as a Service (IaaS), and even Data Centre as a Service (DCaaS).

-A public cloud is typically stored on remote third-party infrastructure offered to multiple customers by a cloud provider.
-Each user is given authorised access to the public cloud to use the application or service.
-Each customer instance or usage is securely isolated, so data is not shared across customers.
-They only share the cloud provider’s infrastructure, bandwidth, and system resources as they use the service.
+Each user is given authorised access to the public cloud to use the application or service, but each customer is securely isolated, so data isn’t shared – users only share the cloud provider’s infrastructure, bandwidth, and system resources as they use the service.

-A private cloud is a cloud application or service not shared with any other organisation or customer.
-It consists of cloud computing resources used exclusively by one business or organisation.
-It can be physically located in the organisation’s on-site data centre or hosted by a third-party service provider.
+It consists of cloud computing resources used exclusively by one business or organisation and can be physically located in the organisation’s on-site data centre or hosted by a third-party service provider.
 Even if hosted remotely by a third party, no other organisation has access to the private cloud.

-The subtle differences between public and private clouds
+The differences between public and private clouds

 Infrastructure